Edward Murray East: Biography

 East's first scientific position was as an assistant chemist in C.G.
 Hopkins' Laboratory.
 His job was to take chemical analyses of samples of corn.
 East was recommended to undertake the new work of improving the chemical compositions in corn, and accepted the appointment in Newhaven in 1905.
 Although he only spent four years at New Haven, he completed a lot work in that time.
 He continued intensive studies of the three economy plants: tobacco, potato, and maize.

 Some of his studies done in New Haven were used in his submission of his thesis to the University of Illinois.
 His work on tobacco paved the foundation for his genetic work on the Nicotiana plant.
 His most notable research was with maize, where he discovered the genetic mechanism known as multiple factors.
 His work done at New Haven was on inbreeding and cross-breeding.
 His published paper "Inheritance in Maize" was the result of this work.
 The first inbred strains were grown in 1908.
 His first book, Inbreeding and Outbreeding, was on this subject.
 East played an important role in the development of hybrid corn.
 His main interest was in the theoretical interpretations from inbreeding leading to reduction and crossbreeding leading to increased growth.
 His ideas were developed further, led to the introduction of alleles, and were published in 1936 in Heterosis.

+East was elected to the American Academy of Arts and Sciences in 1911, the American Philosophical Society in 1916, and the United States National Academy of Sciences in 1925.

 Much of East's life was spent battling an illness.